wanke20/module12-stride-threats-activity/tampering/tampering.md

         <script> document.body.innerHTML = "<a href='https://google.com'> Gotcha </a>"</script>
     ```

 4. Do you see the potentially malicious hyperlink being injected into the form?
 Repeat the same steps with **secure.ts**.
 Do you see any difference.
 Why?
+Yes, submitting the script in the name field and clicking "Back home" causes the hyperlink to be injected in insecure.ts.
+This doesn't happen with secure.ts because the escapeHTML sanitizes the req.body.name.trim() call.